INFO-4602-5602/project-3-mozilla-project-3-team-7/README.md

   <li>Install Python 3</li>
   <li>Download Python Module - bokeh using pip</li>
   <li>To run the Privacy vs Price Tech Level Visualization: In command line run python privacyViz.py</li>
+  <li>To run the geoVis.py visualization, first make sure that pandas and geopandas is installed.
+Then type python geoVis.py to generate the visualization.</li>
+  <li>The DeviceNumToSecurity.py is an incomplete visualization so it will not fit all of the requirements.</li>
   <li>This will generate all the required html files (these should already be included in the repository)</li>
 </ol>